Dentistry

 University Clinic Programs

 The public can visit these on-campus clinics to receive treatment from current dental students.
-Professional dentists check each step in the process during treatment to ensure the whole procedure is done “by the book.”
+Professional dentists check each step during treatment to ensure the whole procedure is done “by the book.”

 When Should Dental Implants Be Replaced?